tvand08/ASTR_1P02/docs/Astro_9.md

     - Angular momentum = MRV
     - = Mass*Average distance from rotational axis * rotational speed
   - The spin rate of a neutron star decreases over time as it loses the rotational energy via radiation

+## Black Holes
+- If the mass of the collapsed core is > 3M<sub>0</sub> the degeneracy pressure of neutrons cannot support it and it collapses into a single point - a singularity in spacetime.
+- The resulting object is called a black hole.
+- Escape Velocity
+  - v<sub>esc</sub><sup>2</sup> = GM/R
+    - G: Gravitational constant
+    - M: Given Mass
+    - R: Given Radius
+- If v<sub>esc</sub><sup>2</sup> > C(300,000 km/s), then nothing, including light, can escape the gravity of the body.
+- __Schwarzschild Radius__ R<sub>s</sub>:
+  - A distance from the body within which the escape velocity is greater than the speed of light.
+  - R<sub>s</sub> = 3M
+    - M in terms of M<sub>0</sub>
+- What is the observational evidence for black holes?
+  - Look for a binary system (two entities) of a normal star and an invisible companion with a mass of at least 3M<sub>0</sub> which is a strong source of x-rays
+  - First observatio made by tom bolton in 1971 using 1.9nm reflector telescope at the david dunlop observatory.
+  - The normal star was Cygnus and the black hole was named cygnusXI.
+- To describe vicinity of blcck holes we need Einstein's General Theory of Relativity(1915):
+  - Mass or Energy bends space and other object move in that space along paths of shortest distance(geodesics)

+## Gravitational Redshift
+- As a photon escapes the gravitational pull by mass M it loses energy and the wavelength of light increases:
+  - Photon Energy= Constant/λ
+    - λ= wavelength
+- The Gravitational redshift is different from the one caused by the doppler effect when the source is moving away from the observer